Fortune Fish & Gourmet is committed to:

 - Assessing the current status of the fisheries and fish farms that supply the seafood products Fortune Fish buys and distributes.

-- Preferentially sourcing and selling environmentally-responsible seafood that addresses local, regional, and global concerns regarding environmental performance.
+- Sourcing and selling environmentally and socially-responsible seafood that addresses local, regional, and global sustainability concerns.

 - Utilizing our purchasing influence to encourage less sustainable fisheries and farms to move forward with credible, documented improvement projects: